Abandoned and demolished hotel Atlantic City

 This newest new and improved Chalfonte contained ninety sleeping apartments, single, double, and en suite.
 All were furnished in cherry, oak, or maple.
 The beds featured woven wire springs and hair mattresses.
 Many had lace curtains.
 The halls were laid in Brussels carpet and lit by gas.

-The 1889 remodelling of the Chalfonte was scarcely finished when a dramatic hurricane hit Atlantic City.
+The 1889 remodeling of the Chalfonte was scarcely finished when a dramatic hurricane hit Atlantic City.
 Newspaper reports don't mention serious damage to the Roberts' hotel, but the boardwalk was damaged in many places, The town resolved to build a new one, larger and nearer to the water.
-On January 2, 1890, Elisha Roberts joined other property owners in deeding to Atlantic City a 60 foot wide strip on which a new twenty-four foot wide boardwalk was erected.
+On January 2, 1890, Elisha Roberts joined other property owners in deeding to Atlantic City a 60-foot wide strip on which a new twenty-four-foot wide boardwalk was erected.
 By moving the boardwalk closer to the water, the city in effect cleared the land on which the 1904 Chalfonte would be erected.

 During the eighteen-nineties the Chalfonte went through a series of changes of management which culminated in the dramatic new "million dollar hotel" of 1904.
 This was built under the leadership of Henry W. Leeds and before its architectural significance can be explained a certain amount of family history is needed.